 “‘For seven days present food offerings to the LORD, and on the eighth day hold a sacred assembly and present a food offering to the LORD.
 It is the closing special assembly; do no regular work.'”
 Leviticus 23:36

-Note to our Reader: Today marks the observance of Shemini Atzeret, which along with Simchat Torah, is a celebration of the completion of the annual Torah readings and the immediate beginning of the new year of Torah readings.
-Because these are non-working holidays, these devotions were prepared in advance for you.
+Today marks the observance of Shemini Atzeret, which along with Simchat Torah, is a celebration of the completion of the annual Torah readings and the immediate beginning of a new year of Torah readings.
+It also marks the end of a season of holy observances.
+Download our complimentary Bible study on King David, who was a lifelong student of God’s Word.

 To understand what this final day of festivities is about, let’s revisit one of the themes of Sukkot.
 Sukkot celebrates our relationship with God.
 While a sukkah is more or less a makeshift hut, there are some laws and guidelines.
 One such requirement is that a sukkah must minimally consist of two full walls and a third wall that is at least three-and-a-half inches tall, known as a “handbreadth” in Jewish law.